-The bill would have no fiscal impact on the Department of State.
+The bill has no fiscal impact on the Department of State.

-The bill would add new prohibitions against fraudulent license and permit testing, failing to reschedule a license or permit retest appointment after notification, and fraudulently obtaining a commercial driver license.
-The bill also would add penalties for the additional prohibitions that would involve a restriction on reapplication.
-There could be an increase in the cost to State government required to track and verify violations associated with the additional prohibitions and added resources required to verify that currently excluded individuals were not reapplying while the exclusionary period on reapplication was in effect for that license or permit.
+The bill added new prohibitions against fraudulent license and permit testing, failing to reschedule a license or permit retest appointment after notification, and fraudulently obtaining a commercial driver license.
+The bill also added penalties for the additional prohibitions that involve a restriction on reapplication.
+There may be an increase in the cost to State government required to track and verify violations associated with the additional prohibitions and added resources required to verify that excluded individuals are not reapplying while the exclusionary period on reapplication is in effect for that license or permit.

-The bill would have no fiscal impact on local government
+The bill has no fiscal impact on local government.